fbranik/ParallelProcessing/Distributed Memory Heat Equation/README.md

 | serial    | Serial Versions of the heat equation methods, used as a base |

 ### Jacobi Method
-The parallelization of the jacobi method is fairly straightforward.
+The parallelization of the Jacobi method is fairly straightforward.
 It requires breaking down the 2D data-grid into N smaller grids, where N is the number of processes.
 To achieve this, a 2D cartesian communicator is used.
 Each process is responsible for the computations on each subgrid, but there is also a need for communication on each time iteration.
 This happens between neighbouring processes across the 4 directions of the cartesian communicator